-- 1.13 This Position Statement sets out the Council's approach to new development which is likely to have an adverse effect on the integrity of the Solent European sites.
-It provides guidance on how the nutrient load of new development should be calculated, and how an increase in nutrients into the harbour should be mitigated in order for development to be 'nutrient neutral'. - 1.14 The statement also includes an 'Mitigation Plan' which sets out specific measures which will be implemented to mitigate development in Havant borough.
+- 1.14 This Position Statement sets out the Council's approach to new development which is likely to have a significant effect on the Solent European sites.
+It provides guidance on how the nutrient load of new development should be calculated, and how an increase in nutrients into the harbour should be mitigated in order for development to be 'nutrient neutral'. - 1.15 The statement also includes a 'Mitigation Plan' which sets out specific measures which will be implemented to mitigate development in Havant borough.
 It indicates how the scale of mitigation should be calculated.
-If mitigation is shown to be necessary this Position Statement will also allow applicants to calculate the level of mitigation, in the form of a financial contribution, which will be required from the proposed development.
+If mitigation is shown to be necessary this Position Statement will also allow applicants to calculate the level of mitigation, which will be required from the proposed development.